parasquid/parasquid.github.io/content/post/2014-12-14-setting-up-and-automating-my-hugo-blog-deployment-to-github-pages.md

 # Grab one file from the master branch so we can make a commit
-git checkout source .gitignore git commit -m "INIT: initial commit on gh-pages branch" git push origin master
+git checkout source .gitignore git commit -m "INIT: initial commit on master branch" git push origin master

 # Return to the source branch